 Chekhov's Gun: Or more specifically...Chekhov's boom.
 Remember how many explosions seem to happen around Oasis?
 All of them were obscure hints to the Wham Episode revelation.
 One particularly sneaky instance of this happening at what, at the time, the reader assumed was Gwynn activating her powers...was in fact Gwynn fending off a pyrokinetic explosion from Oasis.
 Bet you didn't see THAT coming seven years ago!

-Earlier on, Torg got Lord Torgamous' sword in the Storm Breaker Saga arc years before it would be revealed as the magic sword Chaz, and Hereti-Corp was first mentioned in a throwaway line as the company that cloned Percy the man-eating mammoth years before it was brought up again or linked to Oasis.
+Earlier on, Torg got Lord Torgamous' sword in the Storm Breaker Saga arc years before it would be revealed as the magic sword Chaz and Chaz's origins several years after that, and Hereti-Corp was first mentioned in a throwaway line as the company that cloned Percy the man-eating mammoth years before it was brought up again or linked to Oasis.

 Chew Toy: Squeekybobo the elf gets abused beyond belief... he somehow managed to come out worse for it when he was resurrected (partly because he was set up to become king of Hell right when it happened).

 Children in Tow: The psychological effect of ducklings following their mother is so strong that they are used as an emergency barrier during a car chase.
 Even the bad guys treat them like they are a completely impenetrable wall and make no attempt to continue the chase once they are cut off.

 Claustrophobia: ZoŽ isn't claustrophobic, but is able to give herself a panic attack by picking a terrible time to think about how lucky she is not to be claustrophobic.